If you’re old enough to drive, then you’ve experienced driving with large tractor-trailer trucks on Connecticut’s roads.

 Maybe a better solution would be ensuring people earn a living wage without having to work themselves to death.

-If you or a loved one are ever injured in an accident involving a tractor-trailer truck in Connecticut, know that the Connecticut car accident lawyers at RisCassi & Davis have been assisting people like you who’ve been injured in accidents for over 60 years.
+If you or a loved one are ever injured in an acciShould Drivers of Semi-Tractor Trailer Trucks be Allowed to Drive with Less Rest?dent involving a tractor-trailer truck in Connecticut, know that the Connecticut car accident lawyers at RisCassi & Davis have been assisting people like you who’ve been injured in accidents for over 60 years.
 And we have received both state and national recognition for our work in this area.
 If you are ever injured in an accident of any kind and would like a free consultation with one of our Connecticut personal injury lawyers, please contact us.
 There is no obligation.